YARC-Official/YARG/README.md

 Please note that other libraries are **not** packaged within the source code, and are to be install by NuGet.

+BASS is the audio library for YARG.
+[It has it's own license for release](https://www.un4seen.com/).

 # 📦 External Assets and Libraries

 > **Note**